-The Inherited Neuropathies Consortium’s establishment of an international patient registry will make it possible for researchers to find new treatments, create new studies and work to improve the lives of everyone with CMT.
+The Inherited Neuropathy Consortium (INC), which is part of the NIH Rare Diseases Clinical Research Network (RDCRN), has established an international patient contact registry, making it possible for researchers to find new treatments, create new studies and work to improve the lives of everyone with CMT.

-We strongly encourage anyone who wants to be considered for clinical trials to visit a CMTA Center of Excellence, where people with CMT can participate in clinical research being conducted by the Inherited Neuropathies Consortium (INC) with CMTA sponsorship.
+Enrollment in the patient contact registry is currently being facilitated through INC-affiliated CMTA Centers of Excellence.
+We strongly encourage anyone who wants to be considered for clinical trials to visit a CMTA Center of Excellence where people with CMT can participate in clinical research being conducted by the Inherited Neuropathies Consortium (INC) with CMTA sponsorship.

 As we near clinical trials, a clinical scale that is sensitive enough to measure successful outcomes needs to be refined;